canonical/hotsos/CONTRIBUTING.md

 are a way of breaking down the structure of the plugin using meaningfully named files.

+Plugin output must be yaml-formatted.
+There are tools provided to manage this for you (see core.plugintools) and the basic workflow is that each plugin part implement a plugintools.PluginPartBase and is assigned a YAML_PRIORITY which determines its position within the plugin output.
+Once all plugins are run, their respective yaml outputs are aggregated into a master yaml "summary".

+Parts that produce output need simply add it to the _output variable or override the output (dict) property and the rest is taken care of for you.

+Some implementations may not produce output directly and instead raise "issues" using the tools in core.issues.
+These ultimately translate to yaml as well but again this is dealt with automatically.

+NOTE: do not print anything to standard output.

 ### tests

 All code should be accompanied by unit tests and this is where they live.
 Tests